Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 Edge Image Builder (Chapter 9, Edge Image Builder) is used to prepare a modified SLEMicro base image which is provisioned on downstream cluster hosts.

-Much of the configuration via Edge Image Builder is possible, but in this guide, we cover the minimal configurations necessary to set up the downstream cluster.
+In this guide, we cover the minimal configuration necessary to deploy the downstream cluster.

 1.3.4.1 Image configuration